Akim-Delli/myad/README.md

-# My Ad Campaign
+# bCause

-your best own advocate
+your own best advocate